edelahoz/edelahoz.github.io/research.md

 I work on CMB data analysis, with the ultimate goal of understanding the underlying mechanisms of the Universe we live in.
 Currently, my focus, like most of the CMB community, is on establishing whether the Universe experienced an inflationary phase at its beginning.
 A smoking gun of this phenomenon would be the detection of primordial gravitational waves (PGWs).
 These predicted PGWs leave an imprint on the polarization pattern,  B-modes, of the Cosmic Microwave Background (CMB).
 Their detection is extremely challenging since they are hidden by the emission from other sources, for example:
 - Astrophysical sources that emit in the microwave range.
 - E- to B-modes conversion due to gravitational lensing.
-- Systematic error, and instrumental noise.
+- Systematic errors, and instrumental noise.

 The majority of the work that I have conducted so far focuses on the characterization and removal of astrophysical foreground contamination as well as systematic effects to extract the CMB signal.
 Below, I give examples of those works: